How Parties Select Arbitrators

 Conflicts of Interest

 The list selection algorithm automatically excludes arbitrators from the lists based upon known conflicts of interest with member firms, such as when the arbitrator is currently employed by or currently has a securities account with a member firm that is a party to the case.
-FINRA staff then conducts a final review to check for other current conflicts not systematically screened by the list selection algorithm so that the parties’ choices are not reduced during the selection stage.
+FINRA staff then conducts a final review to check for other known current conflicts that cannot be systematically screened by the list selection algorithm so that the parties’ choices are not reduced during the selection stage.
 These types of conflicts include an arbitrator employed by a party to the case; an arbitrator who is an immediate family member or relative of a party to the case or a party’s counsel; an arbitrator employed at the same firm as a party to the case; an arbitrator employed at the same law firm as counsel to a party to the case; an arbitrator representing a party to the case as counsel; an arbitrator who is an account holder with a party to the case; an arbitrator employed by a member firm that clears through a clearing agent that is a party to the case; or an arbitrator in litigation with or against a party to the case.
 FINRA may also remove an arbitrator for other reasons affecting the arbitrator's ability to serve, such as if FINRA learns the arbitrator has moved out of the hearing location.
 FINRA staff document in writing the specific reason that an arbitrator is replaced on a list based on a current conflict.

 Selection Pools to Populate Arbitrator Lists